 Roll Over Your Savings

-Whatever your age, length of Y service, hours worked, or eligibility in the Retirement Plan, you can roll over qualified savings into a Rollover Account in the Savings Plan.
+Whatever your age, length of Y service, hours worked, or eligibility in the 401(a) Retirement Plan, you can roll over qualified savings into the 403(b) Savings Plan.

 What Types of Accounts can I roll Over?